 But not all badge-based duress solutions are equally effective.
 To provide maximum protection for nurses—and enhance regulatory compliance for hospitals—a badge-based duress solution should offer:

-The Cognosos Protect staff duress solution offers each of these critical elements.
-And because it runs on Cognosos’ proprietary LocationAI technology, Cognosos Protect delivers room-level accuracy with high confidence.
+The Cognosos Guardian staff duress solution offers each of these critical elements.
+And because it runs on Cognosos’ proprietary LocationAI technology, Cognosos Guardian delivers room-level accuracy with high confidence.
 Emergency responders will know exactly where a nurse is located during a workplace violence incident, even if an assailant is moving with the staff member around the facility.

-To learn more about how you can deliver comprehensive protection—and peace of mind—to your hospital’s nurses with Cognosos Protect, please contact us today.
+To learn more about how you can deliver comprehensive protection—and peace of mind—to your hospital’s nurses with Cognosos Guardian, please contact us today.